 Setup Metered Wifi

-All you have to do is to go to Settings > Network & Internet > Wifi and select the Wifi Connection you want to set as metered and go to the properties of that Wifi Connection.
+All you have to do is go to Settings > Network & Internet > Wifi and select the Wifi Connection you want to set as metered and go to the properties of that Wifi Connection.
 Scroll down till you see Set as Metered connection toggle switch and turn it on.
 This setting will tell Windows not to use this Wifi connection to download non-critical updates.

-So if you’re using one of those hotel or airport internet connections which limit the amount of data you can use, or the data from your mobile using a Wifi Hotspot, set those as metered connections.
+So if you’re using one of those hotel or airport internet connections that limit the amount of data you can use, or the data from your mobile using a Wifi Hotspot, set those as metered connections.

-If you have any other hints on how this can be done, do leave a message and share your tip.
+If you have any other hints on how this can be done, leave a message and share your tip.